onedata/onedata-documentation/docs/user-guide/onedatafs.md

 space.setxattr("file.txt", "license", '"CC-0"')
 ```

-Please note that the extended attribute values are by default parsed as JSON values, thus to insert a string, it has to have additional `"` qoutes.
+Please note that the extended attribute values are by default parsed as JSON values, thus to insert a string, it has to have additional `"` quotes.

 This allows to add numeric constants as values like this: